 Instead of just picking up the ordinary brand of an item you buy, try out the store brand or generic version of the item.
 You’ll save a few cents now, but you’ll also likely discover that the store brand is just as good as the name brand — often, the only difference between the two is the marketing, which I’m not willing to pay more fore.
 Once you’re on board the generic train, you’ll find your regular grocery bill getting smaller and smaller.

 41. Prepare some meals at home.

 Get an accessible and easy-to-use cookbook (my favorite “beginner” cookbook is Mark Bittman’s excellent “How to Cook Everything“) and try making some of the dishes inside.
 You’ll find that cooking at home is much easier than you think – and way cheaper and healthier than take-out or dining out.
 Even better, you can easily prepare meals in advance – even handy fast-food type meals.

 42. Switch to term life insurance.

 Repeat after me: insurance is not an investment.
-Switch to cheap term insurance instead and use that difference in cost to get yourself out of debt and start building some wealth.
-Universal and whole policies are much more expensive and offer a sub par investment opportunity – you’re much better off getting yourself free of a debt burden than spending extra on such things.
+If you’re stuck in an expensive whole life policy, choose cheaper term insurance instead and use that difference in cost to get yourself out of debt and start building some wealth.

-Whenever you pick up an item in order to add it to your cart or to take it to the checkout, stop for ten seconds and ask yourself why you’re buying it and whether you actually need it or not.
+Whenever you pick up an item and add it to your cart or to take it to the checkout, stop for 10 seconds and ask yourself why you’re buying it and whether you actually need it or not.
 If you can’t find a good answer, put the item back.
 This keeps me from making impulse buys on a regular basis.